magento/devdocs/guides/v2.1/frontend-dev-guide/templates/template-overview.md

 ## Introduction to customizing a theme using templates

 In Magento application templates are the part of the view layer.
-Templates define exactly how the content of [layout blocks]({{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html) is presented on a page: order, {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} classes, elements grouping, and so on.
+Templates define exactly how the content of [layout blocks]({{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html) is presented on a page: order, [CSS](https://glossary.magento.com/css) classes, elements grouping, and so on.
-In most cases, templates do not contain any logic about whether they will or will not be rendered, this is typically handled by the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} files.
+In most cases, templates do not contain any logic about whether they will or will not be rendered, this is typically handled by the [layout](https://glossary.magento.com/layout) files.
 Once a template is called in a layout, it will be displayed.

-Default Magento templates are {% glossarytooltip ae0f1f68-c466-4189-88fd-6cd8b23c804f %}PHTML{% endglossarytooltip %} files.
+Default Magento templates are [PHTML](https://glossary.magento.com/phtml) files.
 Also HTML templates are used for [Knockout JS](http://knockoutjs.com/index.html) scripts.

 {:.bs-callout .bs-callout-info}
 [The Magento template rendering subsystem]({{ page.baseurl }}/frontend-dev-guide/templates/template-overview.html) supports multiple template engines, including the default PHP-based engine for processing PHTML templates.